thijoubert/chulapa/collections/_posts/2022-03-29-Identify-who-accessed-to-external-tenants.md

 <img src="https://thijoubert.github.io/assets/img/posts/2022-03-29_Identify-who-accessed-to-external-tenants_3.png" >

 Except that I am well advanced with the External Tenant Guid...
-Knowing who accesses which application is great!
-But it would be very useful to know the tenant behind it.
+Knowing who accesses which application is great! **But it would be very useful to know the tenant behind it**.

 <br/>
 # A new API available
-While playing with the Cross-tenant access features, one window in particular interested me: the one allowing to select a third-party tenant ([Azure AD > External Identities > Cross-tenant access > Add Organization](https://portal.azure.com/#blade/Microsoft_AAD_IAM/CompanyRelationshipsMenuBlade/CrossTenantAccessSettings)).
+While playing with the Cross-tenant access features, one pane in particular interested me: the one allowing to select a third-party tenant ([Azure AD > External Identities > Cross-tenant access > Add Organization](https://portal.azure.com/#blade/Microsoft_AAD_IAM/CompanyRelationshipsMenuBlade/CrossTenantAccessSettings)).
 With the name of one of my test tenants, I have the following result:

 <img src="https://thijoubert.github.io/assets/img/posts/2022-03-29_Identify-who-accessed-to-external-tenants_4.png" >